Fred-Vatin/never-be-lost/README.md

 Never be lost in the interface of VS Code.
 Always know where is the focus and each element while being elegant.

+**Please rate the extension on the [marketplace](https://marketplace.visualstudio.com/items?itemName=Fred-Vatin.never-be-lost) if you like it.
+It will be greatly apreciated.**

 ## Features

 1. Elegant dark themes in night and day flavors